 As a manufacturer you can work directly with SA Power Networks to have your device approved to be used in this way.
 To start this process please email firstname.lastname@example.org to find out what documents are required.

 Important information for solar manufacturers, retailers and installers in South Australia

 SA Power Networks has always aimed to provide a safe, secure and reliable network.
 We now also focus on providing a flexible network to accommodate the increasing adoption of DER in South Australia and to support consumer choice.

 Currently around one in four of our customers has rooftop PV systems (one of the highest adoption rates in the world) and there is no sign of slowing.
-Government incentives are likely to result in up to one in 10 customers purchasing batteries over the next two to three years, many of whom are likely to enroll them in Virtual Power Plants.
+Government incentives are likely to result in up to one in 10 customers purchasing batteries over the next two to three years, many of whom are likely to enrol them in Virtual Power Plants.